Prasanta023/pyalgol/README.md

-#This is a collecton of python program for classic computer scince algorithms.
+#This is a collecton of python programs for classic computer science algorithms.